 Many companies offer great all round packages as this industry is really competitive when it comes to hiring its staff.
 Many who work on the research and development side of things are scientists, while the manufacturing side of the industry relies heavily on scientists and engineers too.
 Further roles within the pharmaceutical industry include clinical research, statistics, sales and marketing, finance and training and development.
-Many companies are global meaning the opportunity to travel while working is certainly a consideration.
+View the List of Many Companies who are global meaning the opportunity to travel while working is certainly a consideration.

 Investment Analysts research information and investment ideas for fund managers.
 This assists fund managers in their role which is to advise investors as to which investments best suit their needs.
 Analysts will work for investment management companies or stock brokers and investment banks that use their research to manage portfolios of investors.
 They will also research economic trends and evaluate investment potential.